guide

 Recording Discounts or Complimentary Products in the Books

-• For a lot of teams, the challenge is in identifying which orders are related to customer promotions and which orders are related to non-sale activities like influencer marketing or customer service.
+For a lot of teams, the challenge is identifying which orders are related to customer promotions and which orders are related to non-sale activities like influencer marketing or customer service.

 Disclaimer: The information provided in this article is intended as general guidance only and is not intended to be nor should it be considered legal or financial advice.
 You should consult with your CPA to review your business' specific accounting issues and challenges.